adaptivestone/framework-documentation/docs/06_controllers.md

 Middleware here not a raw express middlewares.
 Please see below
 :::

+### Including middlewares into route object

+Middlewares can also be added into route object (subchapter “Routes”)

 ### Middleware parameters

 Some middleware acept initial parameters pass into it,